 It is important to look through the policy schedule of your existing plan to confirm whether routine dental treatment is covered.

-As a standard routine dental treatment is not covered on a personal medical insurance plan however a number of insurers do offer an additional option to bolt a routine dental treatment and optical benefit.
+As a standard, routine dental treatment is not covered on a personal Medical Insurance plan.
+However, a number of insurers do offer an additional option to bolt on a routine dental treatment and optical benefit.

 Dental & Optical Benefit

-Most dental and optical bolt on options work as a health cash plan, should you require a dental check-up or need to see the hygienist you would have your required treatment, pay for the treatment yourself and then claim the cost back from your insurer.
+Most dental and optical bolt on options work as a health cash plan.
+Should you require a dental check-up or need to see the hygienist you would have your required treatment, pay for the treatment yourself and then claim the cost back from your insurer.

-It is also important to note whether your dental and optical benefit also has a separate excess to that set on you core health insurance cover.
+It is also important to note whether your dental and optical benefit also has a separate excess to that set on you core Health Insurance cover.